 What will I be certified to teach?

-Two professional certificates are available through the M.S.
-Literacy program: Birth - 6th grade and Grades 5 - 12.
+Two professional certificates are available through the Master of Science in Literacy: Birth - 6th grade and Grades 5 - 12.
 The certificate you earn depends upon the program you matriculate in and courses you take.

 Can I get certified in more than one program?

-If you wish to earn a second certification in an area such as Special Education, you must take the additional number of credit hours in that area as required by the New York State Department of Education in addition to your Literacy courses.
-You should refer to the New York State Education Department website (www.nysed.gov) for more information.
+If you wish to earn a second certification in an area such as special education, you must take the additional number of credit hours in that area as required by the New York State Department of Education in addition to your literacy courses.
+You should refer to the New York State Education Department website for more information.

-How many credit hours will I take to complete the Master's in Literacy Program?
+How many credit hours will I take to complete the master's degree in literacy?

 How long will it take me to complete the program?